xmtp/xmtp-dot-org/docs/tutorials/debug-and-test.md

 └─────────┴──────────────────────────┴──────┴─────────────┴─────────────┘
 ```

-Note that the options can also be set from environment variables prefixed with `XMTP_`, e.g.
+You can also set the options using environment variables prefixed with `XMTP_`.
+For example:

 ```sh
 $ export XMTP_ADDRESS=xmtp.eth